Newtok, Alaska: Environmental issues

 In 2007, The New York Times reported that erosion made Newtok an island between the widening Ningliq River and a slough to the north, because Alaskan permafrost is melting due to climate change.
 Coastal storms and thawing permafrost have worn away the land upon which Newtok was built.
 According to The New York Times article, because the village is below sea-level and sinking, the town could be washed away within a decade.

 Erosion of the tundra by the river has destroyed much of the area of the village, including the barge dock.
 The United States Army Corps of Engineers' March 2009 report estimates the highest point in the town, the high school, will be under water by the year 2017.

 The town was featured in the 2009 History Channel's TV show, Tougher in Alaska, in the episode called "Dangerous Earth."

 In 2015, Newtok was one of the two towns featured in the Al Jazeera English Fault Lines documentary, When the Water Took the Land.

 By 2019, the first residents moved to a new town, Mertarvik.

+In 2022 Patagonia released a feature-length documentary on Newtok.